Noamm9/NoammAddons-CT/README.md

 2. **Install ChatTriggers:** You'll need [ChatTriggers](https://www.chattriggers.com) installed to run this CT module.

 ### <u>Manual Installation:</u>
-1. **Download:** Get the zip file from github
+1. **Download:** Click on the green button named "<> Code" and download the zip file from github

 2. **Unzip:** Extract the downloaded zip file.
-You should now see a folder named "NoammAddons".
+You should now see a folder named "NoammAddons" inside the NoamAddons-master.

 3. **Accessing ChatTriggers:** Launch Minecraft and enter the command `/ct files`